s0ders/akira.sh/content/posts/channel-patterns.md

 ### For and select loop

 The `select` statement allows to deal with multiple channels operations and execute the one that unblocks first.
 In the code below, if `sendChannel` is ready first, we will send `0` but if `readChannel` is ready first, we will read and print its value.
-The point is: only one case of the `select` statement is executed and it is the one that's first ready.
+The point is: only one case of the `select` statement is executed and it is the one that's unblocks first.

 ```go
 select {